nasa-jpl/sstmp/README_SSTMP.md

 ## Setup
 If you already have the [requirements](#requirements),
 1. Clone this repository
 1. Change to the directory containing `skaffold.yaml` : `cd src`
-1. Install SSTMP: run `kubectl apply -k https://github.com/argoproj/argo/manifests/base/crds; skaffold debug`
+1. Configure your storage settings.
+Open `volumes-example.yaml` in an editor, follow instructions in the comments, and save it as `volumes.yaml`.
-1. You may want to customize your artifact repository, for example to change the data storage location.
-Copy `/src/minio-example.yaml` , for example to `minio-yourcopy.yaml`, edit the contents and then run `kubectl --force -f minio-yourcopy.yaml`.
-(Future versions of SSTMP will have a more elegant way to do this.)
+1. Install SSTMP: run `skaffold run`

 Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP_ubuntu.md).